Commitment to safety and outstanding patient care.

 We are involved in a voluntary audit every three years to establish that we meet and exceed industry-wide standards.
 These standards address not only the quality of patient care, education of medical personnel, and medical equipment, but also operational and safety concerns.
 Achieving CAMTS accreditation is a mark of excellence for a critical care transport program.
 The Air Methods’ goal is for all CBS programs to earn CAMTS after one year of service.

-Over 150 aircraft are carrying blood in flight.
+Over 150 aircraft are carrying blood products in flight and our clinicians perform over 2,500 blood transfusions annually.

 Air Methods mitigates clinical risk through a variety of monitoring and reporting tools.